 These days, most IT professionals are at least aware of if not familiar with the DevOps methodology.
-Merging IT ‘Development’ and ‘Operations’, DevOps promotes shared responsibility, continuous delivery and streamlined communication.
-It creates a seamless process for creating, maintaining and deploying new code - one which has proven demonstrably effective, efficient and lucrative in the ever-demanding world of IT.
+Merging IT ‘Development’ and ‘Operations’, DevOps makes everyone responsible for meeting performance targets, combining previously siloed teams in a way that prioritizes Continuous Integration (CI), Continuous Delivery, Continuous Deployment (CD), and streamlined communication.
+It creates a seamless process for creating, maintaining, and deploying new code - one which has proven demonstrably effective, efficient, and lucrative in the ever-demanding world of IT.

 How Does DevSecOps Work?

 DevSecOps involves practicing ‘security as code’.
-This essentially refers to treating security as you would any other coding requirements.
-There are six core elements to this:
+This essentially refers to treating security as you would any other coding requirement; that is, one that must be factored in at all stages of a delivery pipeline.
+There are around six core elements to the methodology:

 Code analysis - Create code in small chunks to ease the process of searching for potential vulnerabilities